 Olin students may register for a maximum of 20 credits each semester.
-The maximum load of 20 credits is a total of degree and non-degree activities.
+The maximum load of 20 credits does not include non-degree activities (e.g., passionate pursuits).
 In exceptional circumstances, students may petition the Committee on Student Academic Performance (COSAP) with the consent of their advisor for approval of a course overload.
 Additionally, COSAP may reduce the maximum credits allowed.
 This reflects Olin's commitment to reasonable expectations and academic success.
 First-year, first-semester students are limited to taking a maximum of 18 credits.
+Requests for overloads may be sent to COSAP via the Registrar's Office, using registrar@olin.edu.